-As of September 30, 2010, the federal government's actions to stabilize the financial markets and to promote economic recovery resulted in assets of over \$400 billion, which is net of about \$75 billion in valuation losses.
-In addition, the federal government reported incurring significant liabilities and related net cost resulting from these actions.
+The last economic recession and the federal government's actions to stabilize financial markets and promote economic recovery, among other factors, continued to significantly affect the federal government's financial condition.
+The federal government reported a net operating cost of about \$1.3 trillion and a unified budget deficit of approximately \$1.3 trillion for fiscal year 2011, and as of September 30, 2011, debt held by the public increased to 68 percent of gross domestic product (GDP).
+As of September 30, 2011, the federal government's actions to stabilize the financial markets and to promote economic recovery also resulted in reported federal government assets of over \$295 billion, which is net of about \$95 billion in valuation losses.
+In addition, the federal government reported incurring significant liabilities resulting from these actions.
 Because the valuation of these assets and liabilities is based on assumptions and estimates that are inherently subject to substantial uncertainty arising from the uniqueness of certain transactions and the likelihood of future changes in general economic, regulatory, and market conditions, actual results may be materially different from the reported amounts.
 For example, assets and liabilities reported by the federal government that are subject to substantial uncertainty include the following:

-- The federal government's consolidated financial statements for fiscal year 2010 include approximately \$109 billion of investments in Federal National Mortgage Association (Fannie Mae) and Federal Home Loan Mortgage Corporation (Freddie Mac) (net of about \$46 billion in valuation losses), about \$360 billion of liabilities for future payments to these entities, and about \$276 billion of related net cost.
-The notes to the fiscal year 2010 financial statements also discuss an estimated additional \$102 billion of future payments that could be incurred under an "extreme case" scenario, based on the estimates as of September 30, 2010. - The federal government reported Troubled Asset Relief Program direct loans and equity investments of approximately \$142 billion as of September 30, 2010 (net of about \$37 billion in valuation losses, including about \$21 billion related to American International Group, Inc., (AIG) and about \$15 billion related to loans to and equity investments in certain entities in the automotive industry, including General Motors Company). - The federal government reported Federal Deposit Insurance Corporation (FDIC) liabilities of about \$73 billion as of September 30, 2010, related to estimated failures of insured financial institutions, guarantees, and bank resolutions.
-The FDIC's Deposit Insurance Fund (DIF) reported a negative reserve to estimated insured deposits.
-Although FDIC has implemented a restoration plan to replenish the DIF's reserves to the statutory minimum, further losses could occur if potentially vulnerable insured institutions ultimately fail, guarantees result in greater than anticipated losses, or economic and market conditions deteriorate. - Further deterioration in the residential real-estate market could result in additional losses for the Federal Housing Administration beyond the reported loan guarantee liability of about \$35 billion as of September 30, 2010. - The federal government reported that the Pension Benefit Guaranty Corporation's (PBGC) liabilities exceeded its assets by \$23 billion as of September 30, 2010.
+• The federal government's consolidated financial statements for fiscal year 2011 include approximately \$133 billion of investments in Federal National Mortgage Association (Fannie Mae) and Federal Home Loan Mortgage Corporation (Freddie Mac) (net of about \$43 billion in valuation losses), and approximately \$316 billion of liabilities for future payments to these entities.
+The notes to these financial statements also discuss an estimated additional \$60 billion of future payments that could be incurred under an "extreme case" scenario, based on the estimates as of September 30, 2011.
+Challenges in the housing market have continued and the future structures of these government-sponsored enterprises and the roles they will serve in the mortgage markets must still be determined.

+- The federal government reported Troubled Asset Relief Program direct loans and equity investments of approximately \$80 billion as of September 30, 2011 (net of about \$42 billion in valuation losses, including about \$21 billion related to the American International Group, Inc. Investment Program, and approximately \$19 billion related to loans to and equity investments in certain entities in the automotive industry, including General Motors Company). - The federal government reported Federal Deposit Insurance Corporation liabilities of approximately \$47 billion as of September 30, 2011, related to estimated failures of insured financial institutions, guarantees, and bank resolutions.
+Additional losses could occur if economic and market conditions deteriorate in the future. - Further deterioration in the residential real-estate market could result in additional losses for the Federal Housing Administration beyond the reported loan guarantee liability of approximately \$36 billion as of September 30, 2011. - The federal government reported that the Pension Benefit Guaranty Corporation's (PBGC) liabilities exceeded its assets by about \$26 billion as of September 30, 2011.
 PBGC is subject to further losses if plan terminations that are reasonably possible occur.

-The ultimate cost of the federal government's actions to stabilize the financial markets and promote economic recovery will not be known for some time as these uncertainties are resolved and further federal government actions are taken in fiscal year 2011 and later.
-Looking ahead, the federal government will need to continue to determine the most expeditious manner in which to bring closure to its financial stabilization initiatives while optimizing its investment returns.
-Further, there are risks that the federal government's financial condition could be affected in the future by other factors, including the following:
+The ultimate cost of the federal government's actions to stabilize the financial markets and promote economic recovery will not be known for some time as these uncertainties are resolved and further federal government actions are taken in fiscal year 2012 and later.
+Looking ahead, the federal government will face the challenge of determining the most expeditious manner in which to bring closure to its financial stabilization initiatives while optimizing its investment returns.